The Navy recruitment process is designed to make sure you have the qualities we need, while helping you identify the ideal role.

 - Includes questions about your education, fitness level and sporting history and any relevant leadership experience you have

-Towards the end of the Careers Counsellor session you'll be given a Job Opportunity Report listing all the roles you may be eligible to apply for (subject to satisfying eligibility requirements), based on your aptitude test results.
+After you complete the online aptitude test, a Careers Coach will contact you to arrange a time for a discussion about your career options.
+At your Careers Coaching session, you will have the opportunity to discuss the job roles you may be eligible for (subject to satisfying eligibility requirements), based on your aptitude test results.
 Depending on your suitability and level of interest, you may be invited to undertake further evaluation at a later date for some of these positions.

 Once through your YOU Session and having submitted your application documents, you will be invited to an Assessment Session for: